uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 ### Truthiness and falsiness

-Note that the condition does not necessary have to be boolean as JavaScript will automatically evaluate non-boolean values as "truthy" or "falsy" in boolean contexts.
+Note that the condition does not necessary have to be a boolean as JavaScript will automatically evaluate non-boolean values as "truthy" or "falsy" in boolean contexts.
 For example you could write something like this:

 ```js